acm-uiuc/liquid/README.md

 Run `python setup.py`

-Then, to run the site with `python liquid/manage.py runserver`
+Then run the site with `python liquid/manage.py runserver`